-The Solomon Amendment identifies certain information that military recruiters may request about you if you are a student aged 17 years or older, and are registered for class(es).This information is known as Student Recruiting Information.
+The Solomon Amendment identifies certain information that military recruiters may request about students age 17 years or older who are currently enrolled in classes.
+This information is known as Student Recruiting Information and includes only:

-This information includes only:

 - Name

 - Address

 - Telephone number

 - Age

 - Class level

 - · Academic major

-- Place of birth
+- · Place of birth

-- Degrees received
+- · Degrees received

 - · Most recent educational institution attended

-If you restrict the release of directory information under FERPA, then the College may not release such information to the military either (FERPA supersedes the Solomon Amendment.)
+If a student restricts the release of directory information under FERPA, then the College may not release such information to the military (FERPA supersedes the Solomon Amendment).
 There are additional guidelines for the release of data.
-The Office of the Registrar authorizes all data released to the requesting units.
-Please refer any requests to the Registrar.
+The registrar authorizes all data released to the requesting units and questions should be directed to Registration Office.